 GCSS Communications Plan

-- Of the 3,101 respondents, 69.8% of respondents identified themselves as district parents.
-18.9% were professional staff (teachers, district personnel and/or building administrators), 9.6% were students, and 1.7% were community members/business owners.
+• Of the 1,087 respondents, 53.3% identified themselves as district parents.
+40% were professional staff (teachers, staff, district personnel and/or building administrators), and 6.7% were community members.

-This plan was updated to establish a more comprehensive and integrated communications process, based on survey results and feedback provided from our newly established Communications Advisory Council (May 2019), so that we could better meet the communications needs of all stakeholders.
+This plan was updated to establish a more comprehensive and integrated communications process, based on survey results and feedback provided from the Communications Audit Report so that we could better meet the communications needs of all stakeholders.
 It aligns with the district’s goals and is incorporated throughout the District Strategic Plan.
 The goals and strategies are tied directly to the objectives of the strategic plan set by the district for achieving its goals.

 The Communications Plan is a working document and is intended to do the following: